idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - People are reminded how impactful their work is
 - Good behaviors are recognized and reinforced
 - The team bonds and grows

+A nice format for this is a "clock" with everyone's name on it, and the center of the clock having great prompts like:

 ## Process and Mechanism